 Legal Advice — Answers to legal issues for truckers.
 Find out what where you stand on difficult issues and what you can do.

+O.O.I.D.A. — Support group for all truckers, owner operators, company drivers in U.S. and Canada.
 This organization supports American and Canadian owner operator truckers.
-They help, advise and assist their trucker membership with numerous issues which affect them…. safety, business and legal matters.
+They help, advise and assist their trucker membership with numerous issues which affect them, such as safety, business and legal matters.

 How to Become a Successful Owner Operator: Our 10 Best Tips– Some tips and advice on being successful in your career as an owner operator.